ndcroos/site/music.md

 I'm always interested in discovering new music.
 If you have a suggesting, you can always contact me.

-I like the following artists in particular:
+I adore the following artists in particular:

 * Talk Talk
 * Rachel's